leap-stc/cmip6-leap-feedstock/README.md

 export GOOGLE_CLOUD_PROJECT=leap-pangeo; \
 pangeo-forge-runner bake --repo=. --config=configs/config_local.json --Bake.job_name=cmip6localtest
 ```
+>[!NOTE]
+> This will currently never finish the stage, because the copy stage will fail.
+Just keep that in mind.
+You should still be able to inspect the ouput locally!

 This will create a folder `local_storage` where the cache and ouput will be placed.

+You might want to delete that folder before rerunning

 ## How to run recipes locally (with PGF runner)